-Southwest passengers grabbed woman nearly sucked out of plane's window
+Southwest passenger died after shattered window nearly sucked her out

 The crew reported damage to one of the aircraft's engines as well as the fuselage and a window, the Federal Aviation Administration said.

 Southwest CEO Gary Kelly said the plane was inspected Sunday, but he had no details on what parts were examined.
-"I'm not aware of any issues with the airplane or any issues with the engine involved," Kelly said at a news conference.
+"I'm not aware of any issues with the airplane or any issues with the engine involved," he said.

 "This is a sad day and our hearts go out to the family and the loved ones of the deceased customer," he said.
 "We will do all that we can to support them during this very difficult time."